Artoriuz/glsl-pixel-clipper/README.md

 This is a simple pixel clipper for mpv.
 You can use it alongside resampling filters to limit the amount of ringing after resampling.

 ~~The main difference between this and the built-in anti-ringing functionality is that this shader works with polar filters.~~
-[Looks like polar AR is now supported in libplacebo](https://code.videolan.org/videolan/libplacebo/-/merge_requests/505), so these shaders shouldn't really be needed anymore unless you don't like the native solution.
+[Looks like polar AR is now supported in libplacebo](https://code.videolan.org/videolan/libplacebo/-/merge_requests/505), so this shader shouldn't really be needed anymore unless you don't like the native solution.

-Use the 12-tap variant for any filter with radius greater than 2 if you don't want a "cut-off" impulse response.
+Set `TWELVE_TAP_AR 1` if you don't want a "cut-off" impulse response with larger filters.
 The standard 4-tap shader is marginally better at eliminating ringing though.
+You can also just remove the downsampling pass if you're only interested in upsampling AR.

 ## Instructions
 Add something like this to your mpv config: